EventStore/Design-System/packages/utils/readme.md

 # @kurrent-ui/utils

-Helpful utilities for the Event Store design system.
+Helpful utilities for the Kurrent design system.
 These utililities are used across the design system, and should be provided as a peer dependancy.

 ## Install